pachyderm/docs/content/2.2.x/deploy-manage/deploy/helm-install.md

     helm install pachd -f my_pachyderm_values.yaml pach/pachyderm --version <your_chart_version>
     ```

+   {{% notice info %}}
-    !!!
-Info "To choose a specific helm chart version"
+   To choose a specific helm chart version

    **Each chart version is associated with a given version of Pachyderm**.
 You will find the list of all available chart versions and their associated version of Pachyderm on  [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm).

    - You can choose a specific helm chart version by adding a `--version` flag (for example, `--version 0.3.0`) to your `helm install.`
    - No additional flag will install the latest GA release of Pachyderm by default.
    - You can choose the latest pre-release version of the chart by using the flag `--devel` (pre-releases are versions of the chart that correspond to releases of Pachyderm that don't have the GA status yet).

    For example: When the 2.0 version of Pachyderm was a release candidate, using the flag `--devel` would let you install the latest RC of 2.0 while no flag would retrieve the newest GA (1.13.4).
+   {{% /notice %}}

 3. Check your deployment